StabilicV2/Tennis-RFC/README.md

 Ensure that you have **Python 3.x** installed, along with the following dependencies:
 `pip install -r requirements.txt`
 >[!IMPORTANT]
 >This will install pandas, numpy, joblib, scikit-learn, seaborn, matplotlib, graphviz and scikit-optimize, all except for *scikit-optimize* are requirements for the program to run.
+Seaborn, matplotlib and graphviz are not needed for predictions, but are requirements if you want to run the scripts found in the analysis folder.

 ### Running the Application